EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Method

 We run each checker multiple times with stochastic decoding and aggregate decisions into a vote ratio $v \in [0,1]$ representing the fraction of keep votes.
-Two thresholds govern the decision process: options below the lower threshold are rejected automatically, options above the upper threshold are accepted, and options in between are flagged for human review.
+Two thresholds govern the decision process: options below the lower threshold are rejected automatically, options above the upper threshold are accepted, and options in between are flagged for human review (e.g., with 9 total votes, options receiving fewer than 5 keep votes are rejected, exactly 5 are flagged for human review, and 6 or more are accepted).
 This tiered approach balances automation with quality control.

-0.2em \textbf{Human Review.} Full manual auditing is infeasible at scale, so we reserve expert effort for uncertain cases.
-For flagged options, human reviewers inspect the evidence attribution and option label, then either approve or discard the instance.
-This policy concentrates expert attention on high-risk cases while keeping overall annotation cost modest.
+0.2em \textbf{Human Review.} For flagged options, a human reviewer inspects the evidence to approve or discard.
+The reviewer may use LLMs for comprehension but all decisions are made by human judgment.